 Additional tools and guidelines

 The material on this page draws from these key documents:

 - Unicef, A Practical Guide for Developing Child Friendly Spaces (2009)

-- Save the Children, Child Friendly Spaces in Emergencies: A handbook for Save the Children Staff (2008)
+- Save the Children, Child Friendly Spaces Handbook (2008)

-- CPWG, Minimum Standards for Child Protection in Humanitarian Action (2012)
+- Minimum Standards for Child Protection in Humanitarian Action (2012)